It’s Time to Eliminate Traditional Filter Monitors

 The second point is that encouraging others to act early, so at least form a transition plan to be SAP free.
 So this is where we start to need to act together as an industry to drive that aspiration forward.
 Solutions are appearing that don't require a filter vessel change, and they're starting to become approved.
 So those conversations and those plans need to be set in place of how operators are going to be removing filter monitors, what time scale, and how is that going to work.

-So finally, I think you can act today by working with suppliers at the industry as a whole be working with airlines, OEMs and suppliers to make sure that we're SAP free and send a strong message to the industry that we need to be incorporating within the decision matrix driven in fuel contracting phase of how to accelerate that transitional process.
+So finally, I think you can act today by working with suppliers at the industry as a whole can be working with airlines, OEMs and suppliers to make sure that we're SAP free and send a strong message to the industry that we need to be incorporating within the decision matrix driven in fuel contracting phase of how to accelerate that transitional process.
 So only by helping to accelerate the industry do we move to a safer pace more quickly.

 [Visual of Shell™ pecten logo]